 The City of Newport Beach is registered as a Qualified Preservation Entity with the California Department of Housing and Community Development (HCD).
-When notification is received of the expiration of a prior affordable housing agreement, City staff evaluates the potential use of funds to preserve the affordable units.
+When notification is received of the expiration of a prior affordable housing agreement-whether monitored by the City or as part of a different affordable housing program not sponsored by the City-staff evaluates the potential use of local Affordable Housing Trust funds to preserve the affordable units, subject to funding availability.